codeBodger/Drops/README.md

 - To run the app, simply hit the green `Run` button at the top of the screen.
 - To view the app larger, press the expand/open in new tab button to the right of the mini URL bar.
+- The link that this takes you to can also be used from anywhere, if you can't log in to repl.it.

-# Passwords
+# Accounts
-## Creating and Resetting a Password
-1. To create or change your password, click the "Shell" tab in the right hand pannel.
-2. Type `./pswd.sh` and press enter.
-3. Type you current password as prompted and press enter (if you don't have one, you won't be prompted to do this).
-4. Then type a new password twice as prompted.
-- If you forget your password, you can simply delete `password.hash` and run `./pswd.sh` again.
-## Using Your Password
-- Without a password, you cannot use the app.
+- Without an account, you cannot use the app.
-- You must type your password in before using the app.
+- You must log in before using the app.
-- You will stay logged in until you press `Log Out` in the main menu or change your password.
+- You will stay logged in until you press `Log Out` in the main menu.
+- I need to implement an email password reset functionality.

 # Feature Requests, Bug Reports, Questions, etc.
 - Please request features, report bugs, ask questions, etc in the